 This recipe came out of nowhere.
 It surprised me.
 After making the Cake Batter Rice Krispies Treats, I guess I felt that I needed to immediately use up the rest of the cereal and then, of course, incorporate some chocolate.
 So, I came up with this snack.
 A-hem, let me rephrase that.
 I came up with this highly addictive snack.
-They’re much like these, except with dark chocolate.
+They're much like the Nestle Crunch snacks, except with dark chocolate.

 Not only did I use up my leftover Rice Krispies cereal, but I ended up buying some more so that I could make even more of these poppers.
 Really, I think I need an anonymous support group now.
 You know that saying "Once you pop, you can't stop?"
 That's entirely true here.